jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 And if I will work on such codebases, I can stay long working on it **only if** the current team involved in it are cleaning it up (or intends to clean it up) bit-by-bit as they work on it daily.
 -->

-Because of that, it's okay for me to be involved working on a legacy (or messy) codebase on one condition:

-If you are going to hire me to work on a messy codebase, I will stay long working on it **_only if_** the current team involved in it (which will include me) are cleaning it up (or intends to clean it up) _bit-by-bit as they work on it daily_. :smile:
+Because of that, it's okay for me to be involved working on a legacy (or messy) codebase **on one condition**: If you are going to hire me to work on a messy codebase, I will stay working on it for a long time **_only if_** the current team involved in it (which will include me) are cleaning it up (or intends to clean it up) _bit-by-bit as they work on it daily_. :smile:

 I'm not saying that I'm already an expert in cleaning messy codebases.
 I'm not.
-And that's one of the reasons why I want to be part of a team whose members clean up messy codebases --- I want to learn from them.
+But I'm studying to be good at it too.
+And one of the reasons why I want to be part of a team who wants to keep their codebases clean is that I want to learn from them; I want to learn their techniques of cleaning up codebases; I hope they can also learn from me.
+Another reason why I want the codebases I will be working on as clean as I can make it is because I do not want the programmers who will inherit my codebase to [spit lots of WT*s](https://www.osnews.com/story/19266/wtfsm/) while working on it in the future. :grin: Another reason is because if I stay long working on a project, there might arise a problem someday which will be hard to solve if the codebase is messy.

-So that's my condition before I will agree to work on a messy codebase.
+Okay...
+That's my condition before I will agree to work on a messy codebase.

-If you hire me to work on a messy codebase and the team working on it does not care about it and does not have a plan of doing something to clean it up bit-by-bit, I will stay working on that project and with that team for a very long time _only if_ you pay me a million pesos per month. :grin:
+If you hire me to work on a messy codebase, and the team working on it does not care about it and does not have a plan of doing something to clean it up bit-by-bit, I will work on that project and with that team _only if_ you pay me a million pesos per month. :grin: :laughing:

 I'm including this here in my anti-résumé because I noticed in my previous jobs that if a programming team does not have a common set of values (such as adhering to ["Always leave the codebase cleaner than you found it"](https://medium.com/@biratkirat/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385)) working on a project will become frustrating.
 And frustrated people will not be very productive.

-And if I noticed that I'm not productive in my job, I feel ashamed and I tend to quit (not immediately of course :smile:)
+And if I noticed that I'm not productive in my job, I feel ashamed and I tend to quit.

 ## **I'm introverted**

+...
 Which means that I might be very silent on my first encounters with a person, but will start to speak up when I get comfortable working with that person. :smile:

 But there are times where I tend to be not that silent even with people I do not know when the topic of a conversation is something I'm very interested in, such as programming.